-Objective: To provide for the longer term investment of funds using established investment duration should not exceed the duration of the Merrill Lynch Government 1-5 Index or similar index \pm 15%.
+The purchase of securities outlined in the authorized listing.
+Average portfolio adjusted duration should not exceed the duration of the Merrill Lynch Government 1-5 Index or similar index \pm 15%.
 Average portfolio maturity will not exceed 5 years.
 Maximum maturity of any single issue will not exceed 10 years.